Tips test driving a used car

-Buying a car is such a large financial commitment that you'll want to be sure you take a test drive before agreeing to purchase anything.
-This can allow you to tell if there is anything wrong with the car.
-If you are in the market for a new auto, consider the following tips to complete a successful test drive:
+Buying a car is such a large financial commitment that you’ll want to be sure you take a test drive before agreeing to purchase anything.
+This tip can allow you to tell if there’s anything wrong with the car.
+If you’re in the market for a new auto, consider the following simple tips test driving a used car:

 Take your time

 When buying a car, it could be a good idea to go for an extended test drive.
 According to Edmunds, professional test drivers often need 10 miles just to assess one aspect of the vehicle, so you should be sure the seller is okay with you taking an extended drive.
-If necessary, you may want to consider offering $20 for more time, as this small expense can make the difference between finding something wrong with the car, and purchasing a lemon.
-Whether you are buying from a dealer, or private seller, they should have no issue with an extended test drive if there is nothing wrong with the car.
+If necessary, you may want to consider offering $20 for more time, as this small expense can make the difference between finding something wrong with the car and purchasing a lemon.
+Whether you’re buying from a dealer or private seller, they should have no issue with an extended test drive if there’s nothing wrong with the car.

 Don’t fall in love at first sight

-When you walk onto the lot, and see a glossed up car ripe for purchase, it is easy to fall in love, but you'll want to avoid this, as it could lead to you being blinded by potential issues during the test drive.
+When you walk onto the lot and see a glossed up car ripe for purchase, it’s easy to fall in love, but you’ll want to avoid this, as it could lead to you being blinded by potential issues during the test drive.
 According to U.S. News & World Report, you need to keep an open mind when test driving a car.
-Just because you love the appearance, doesn't mean the constant shaking while accelerating can be overlooked.
-No matter how much you love the shiny red paint job, it is probably best to not allow it to cloud your better judgment.
+Just because you love the appearance doesn’t mean the constant shaking while accelerating can be overlooked.
+No matter how much you love the shiny red paint job, it’s probably best to not allow it to cloud your better judgment.

 Turn the radio off

-Before you even hit the gas pedal, test out the radio and sound system to ensure it is in working order.
-However, once you begin driving, it is best to turn the radio off, so you can hear everything.
+Before you even hit the gas pedal, test out the radio and sound system to ensure it’s in working order.
+However, once you begin driving, it’s best to turn the radio off so you can hear everything.
 It may also help to turn off the air conditioner or heat.
 The reason you want no sound while test driving a car is so you can keep an ear out for anything unusual.
-Anything that doesn't sound normal should be brought up in conversation with the salesperson.
-If you are concerned, it is probably best to get a pre-sale inspection to make sure you aren't buying a car that has issues.
+Anything that doesn’t sound normal should be brought up in conversation with the salesperson.
+If you’re concerned, it’s probably best to get a pre-sale inspection to make sure you aren’t buying a car that has issues.

 Go to an open parking lot